52North/sensor-web-tutorial/docs/87_sos_importer.md

 [Download](https://github.com/52North/sos-importer/releases)

 When the files are downloaded you can store them together in a folder of your choice.
 Next you need a csv-file with data you want to import.
-The example file which is used in this tutorial you can find
+You can find the example csv-file which is used in this tutorial
 here: [Download](https://wiki.52north.org/SensorWeb/SosImporter#Demo_data)

 After that you need to make sure you have a running SOS instance.
 If you do not have a running